mit-tdc/website/README.md

 In the future, it would be good to include a cron script that just pulls every 30 min or so.
 In addition, it would be good to move the website to the root of `web_scripts`, but there are other files there that we should identify the use of and carefully rearrange before we can safely do that.

+*NOTE*: NEVER MAKE CHANGES IN THE MIT AFS.
+Always make changes in your local machine, push from there.
+Then, pull from here.

 ## Project Goals

 ### v1.0.0: MVP